sarasocial/sarasocial.github.io/content/index.md

 ## why does this exist?

-my goal for this site is to build a [digital garden](https://maggieappleton.com/garden-history) that houses things that i create, and leads to things that i enjoy. there's neither content nor a content management system yet, but i'm working on it! [(🌱 update)](/botany-idea/)
+my goal for this site is to build a [digital garden](https://maggieappleton.com/garden-history) that houses things that i create, and leads to things that i enjoy. there's neither content nor a content management system yet, but i'm working on it!

+i've also been working on some [dotfiles](https://github.com/sarasocial/dotfiles) which you can *(in the future, in theory)* install by running the following command:

+`curl -L sarasoci.al/dots.sh`

+the repo is pretty much empty right now (i'm not even storing my shit there yet lol), but hopefully that'll change soon--and once it does, i'll probably set up some dedicated pages for them here.

 ## where else are you?

-a few places, check the footer!

-i'll be on bsky again pretty soon, my [pds](https://pds.sarasoci.al) is fully operational now and i have a fancy new *did:web* :)
+here and there! my links are in the footer :)

+i'm primarily on [bsky](https://bsky.app/profile/did:web:sarasoci.al). if you wanna reach out, @ing me there is the best way to do it. my account is stored on a [pds](https://pds.sarasoci.al) currently hosted on a [digitalocean](https://www.digitalocean.com/) droplet for like $5/mo, highly recommend if you're interested in starting your own!